tommikaikkonen/type-up/README.md

 # Type Up

-Typeup is a Sass mixin that creates a baseline-conforming, vertically rhythmic and very readable typography based on <em>font size</em> and <em>line length</em>.
+Type Up is a Sass mixin that creates a baseline-conforming, vertically rhythmic and very readable typography based on <em>font size</em> and <em>line length</em>.
 You can use it to kickstart your typography on blogs and websites.

 See [a couple of generated examples](http://tommikaikkonen.github.com/type-up/).

+This mixin is still very much a work in progress.

+## Why?

+When typesetting a webpage, most of the CSS rules are based on a couple of factors such as line length and the x-height of a font.
+They determine the line height, which determines much of the spacing (that is, if you want to respect the baseline grid at some level).
+If you change one of the base factors (such as font), Type Up can save you the trouble of rewriting plenty of code.

 ## Basic Usage in Stylesheets

 	```scss
 	.text-wrapper {
 		@include typeup-container($fontSize, $lineLength, $xHeight);